The following commentary contains only minor spoilers for the movie “Knives Out”.

 Let’s

-examine three of my favorite pieces of dialog from the film.
+explore some of my favorite dialog from the film.

 News